miarkarh/bayesian_analysis/README.md

 Listed in `requirements.txt`

 ## Usage
 The code does not provide precompiled executables.
 You need to modify and run the Python scripts yourself.
-Most modifications should only be required in the `main` functions, but its better to look into general stucture too.
+Most modifications should only be required in the `main` files or as new `main` file, but its better to look into general stucture too.

 ### Recommended Function